ntskpto/netskope-how/readme.md

 After running the command you will receive outputs of the created ressources containing the DNS names to access the ressources

+If you do want to create a NEW publisher and connect it to your tenant via TOKEN, you can run

 ```
 make apply_ubuntu
 ```